angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 To back up this claim, we'll discuss the use of Spoils as a simple tutor, the mathematics and probabilities surrounding its use, and the types of decks that can best make use of its power.
-And since this is the Doomsday Wiki, we'll also talk about its applicability to Legacy Doomsday decks, where it has utility beyond being a simple tutor.
+And since this is the _Doomsday Wiki_, we'll also talk about its applicability to Legacy Doomsday decks, where it has utility beyond being a simple tutor.
 Let's get to it!

+## Table of Contents

 ## Spoils as a Tutor

-### Part 1: Some Math
+### Part 1: Some Maths

 It's impossible to discuss using Spoils of the Vault as a tutor without disussing the risk of death, so let's get that out of the way first.
 How likely are you to die when you cast Spoils?
 You can play with the widget below to test some scenarios.
-It simulates casting Spoils 10000 times with the parameters you define, and computes average life loss and death probability figures.
+It simulates casting Spoils 10000 times with the parameters you define, and computes average life loss as well as death probability figures.

 ::insert spoils calculator widget here::

-In the base case, if you have 20 life, 53 cards left in your library, and you name a 4-of, you have approximately a 14% chance to lose the game, and you'll lose on average around 10 life.
-If you name a 3-of, you have roughly a 23% chance to die and will lose around 13 life on average.
-If you plan to play with Spoils of the vault, it's useful to be able to approximmate these values on the fly, so here's a couple heuristics for that purpose:
+In the base case, if you have 20 life, 53 cards left in your library, and you name a 4-of, you have about 14% chance to lose the game, and you'll lose on average around 10 life.
+If you name a 3-of, you have roughly a 24% chance to die and will lose around 13 life.
+If you plan to play with Spoils of the vault, it's useful to be able to approximmate these values on the fly, so here are a couple heuristics for that purpose:

 > To approximate average life loss, divide your deck size by 1 plus the number
 > of remaining copies of the named card.
 >
-> To approximate percentage to die, multiply 40 by the ratio of avg. life loss
+> To approximate percentage to die, multiply 40 by the ratio of average life
-> to your life total.
+> loss to your life total.

 The first is much simpler, and if you think about it you can probably intuit why its true.
 The second heuristic relies on the first, is not as easy to mentally math, and only accurate to within 5-10%, but it's the best I've come up with.

-Now with that behind us, we can discuss What kinds of decks might want Spoils and how to construct a deck to maximally leverge it.
+Now with that behind us, we can discuss What kinds of decks might want Spoils and how to construct a deck to maximally leverage it.
 Clearly we want to build a deck with as many 4-ofs of important cards as possible.
 This isn't much of a deviation from normal Legacy deckbuilding where we generally want as many copies as possible of our best cards.
 However it is unlike many tutor-centric decks